 Going headless may not be for everyone, and, as our panelists caution, it can be expensive to switch to headless commerce depending some variables, such as if you’re a larger brand and whether or not you have in-house tech resources.
 If you do have in-house tech resources, it can cost less than six figures.
 However, if you have to bring people in, or you’re using a firm, it can (at the high end) run you $250k.

-If you are interested in planning to go headless, it’s vital to completely scope out the project and build the blueprint.
+If you are interested in planning to go headless, it’s vital to completely scope out the project and build the blueprint (and a relevant project completion schedule).
 That said, you need to also ask yourself whether you need to go headless and need to make the investment:

 Are you facing insurmountable issues with site speed, particularly on mobile?
 Is your mobile conversion significantly worse than web?
 Does the nature of your business benefit from having heavily customized UI?
 Do you test constantly and need to be able to rapidly iterate?
 Do you use a lot of third-party integrations?
 Can you model and forecast how going headless will pay off for your “North Star Metrics”?